arow-oss/goat-guardian/README.md

 - Allow Goat Guardian settings to be specified in a configuration file (#17)

-- Specify "routing-rules" for Goat Guardian, in order to serve static files as well as a web application.
-This could also be used to allow Goat Guardian to reverse proxy for multiple web applications, so that users could easy login to multiple related microservices (#18)
+- Specify "routing-rules" for Goat Guardian (#18).
+There are multiple uses for this:

+    - Serve static files as from a completely different server.
+    - Serve different routes from different microservices.
+For instance, requests to `/users/*` could be routed to one microservice, while requests to `/groups/*` could be routed to a different microservice.
+    - Allow easy migration from a legacy system to a new system.
+For instance, requests to `/v2/*` are directed to a new web application, while all other requests are handled by the legacy web application.

 - Make Goat Guardian completely programmable, by providing it as a Haskell library (instead of only as a standalone executable).
 Eventually we also want to provide access to it as a C library, so that it can be programmed from any programming language, including Python, Ruby, Java, etc.

 ## Related Software